Fontys Academy of the Arts (internal)

 About this portal

-Fontys University of Fine and Performing Arts in Tilburg, The Netherlands, provides higher professional education on Bachelor and Master degree level in the field of art education, performing arts and science.
+Fontys Academy of the Arts in Tilburg, The Netherlands, provides higher professional education on Bachelor and Master degree level in the field of art education, performing arts and science.
 This portal is a platform for publishing artistic research generated by students, teachers and alumni.
 It is also used as a tool for documentation, exploration and teaching.

 Websitecontact person(s):